How a mythical backwoods monster saved a struggling West Virginia glass company

 “If we don’t have glass blowers,” Cutler said, “we don’t have a business.”

-West Virginia was once home to more than 50 glass factories, productions employing thousands that benefited from the area’s rich deposits of national gas and silica sand, the key ingredient in glassmaking.
+West Virginia was once home to more than 50 glass factories, productions employing thousands that benefited from the area’s rich deposits of natural gas and silica sand, the key ingredient in glassmaking.

-Blenko, founded in 1893, originally produced flat glass for windows, including stained glass at New York City’s St. Patrick’s Cathedral and in the Space Window at Washington National Cathedral in Washington.
+Blenko, founded in 1893, originally produced flat glass for windows, including stained glass at New York City’s St. Patrick’s Cathedral and in the Space Window at Washington National Cathedral in Washington, D.C.
 As most of West Virginia’s artisanal glass operations shuttered during the 20th century, Blenko turned its attention to decorative glass sold in showrooms.
 Over the past decade, though, the company has struggled to stay afloat.

 In 2011, it emerged from bankruptcy and in recent years, launched a new marketing plan, focusing on social media engagement and high-quality promotional videos, Cutler said, with a core demographic of mid- to high-income women, between 30 and 50 years old.